sufiyan-syed0921/market-validation-fsy/survey/README.md

 ## Analysis

-### Survey Results

-#### Baseline Characteristics?

-#### General Yoke Pitch Smoothness
+### General Yoke Pitch Smoothness

-To supplement the **review analysisLINK**, in survey to over 300 flight simulation enthisiasts and owners of our competitor yokes we asked the following question:
+To supplement the **product review analysis/LINK**, we fielded a survey to over 300 flight simulation enthusiasts and owners of competitor yokes.
+To address RQ1, respondents were asked (Q9):

-"Do you find the smoothness and feel of the pitch axis an issue in your current yoke? (select all that apply)"
+*"Do you find the smoothness and feel of the pitch axis an issue in your current yoke? (select all that apply)"*

 with possible answers of:

-Yes, this is an issue for the Turtle Beach: Velocity One Yes, this is an issue for the Honeycomb Alpha
+- Yes, this is an issue for the Turtle Beach: Velocity One <br>
+- Yes, this is an issue for the Honeycomb Alpha <br>
-Yes, this is an issue for the Thrustmaster TCA Boeing Yes, this is an issue for [Q1 Text Entry]
+- Yes, this is an issue for the Thrustmaster TCA Boeing <br>
+- Yes, this is an issue for [Q1 Text Entry] <br>
-Pitch Axis smoothness is not an issue for any of these yokes
+- Pitch Axis smoothness is not an issue for any of these yokes <br>

 [add pic of survet q]

-At the very beggining of the survey, respondents were asked if they own any of the yokes present in the responses above and if not any of the 3, to write in the one they own as a text entry response.
-Using the Qualtrics question parameters, respondents were only shown responses options for this question to the yoke's they own.
-If respondents indicated that they owned more than one yoke, they were presented multiple response options as a select all that apply question that reflects the yoke that they own.
+At the beginning of the survey, respondents were asked whether they owned any of the three yokes listed above, or if not, to specify their yoke in a text entry field.
+Using Qualtrics display logic, respondents only saw response options corresponding to the yokes they owned.
+If a respondent indicated ownership of multiple yokes, the question was presented in a “select all that apply” format so that feedback could be captured for each relevant yoke.

-The code below demostrates how I proceeded to process and generate frequencies for this question.
-This was replicated for each of the three main yokes and an aggregate statistic for respondents who did not own any of the 3 main yokes.
+The code below illustrates how responses were processed and frequencies generated for this question.
+This procedure was replicated separately for each of the three main yokes, as well as for an aggregated category of respondents who did not own any of the three primary competitors.

+To prepare the data for frequency calculations, subsets were created for each of the four yoke categories (the three primary competitors and the “other yokes” group).
+Each subset was filtered using three parameters.
+In the example below for the Turtle Beach yoke, the filtering steps are as follows:

+1. **Ownership filter** – Select only respondents who indicated in Q1 that they own the Turtle Beach yoke.
+This ensures the analysis sample is restricted to relevant owners.
+2. **Response filter** – From Q9, select responses that either (a) mention the Turtle Beach yoke by name, or (b) include “not” (corresponding to the option “Pitch axis smoothness is not an issue for any of these yokes”).
+3. **Combined subset** – The resulting dataset includes only:
+ - Respondents who own the Turtle Beach yoke
+ - Their responses indicating whether or not they experienced pitch smoothness issues.

+Once filtered, the subset can be tabulated to calculate the frequency of respondents reporting issues with the pitch axis for the Turtle Beach yoke.
+This same process was repeated for the Honeycomb and Thrustmaster yokes, as well as for the aggregated “other yokes” category.

 ```R